It Takes a Village to Effectively (and Honestly) Explain Security

 But the ever-increasing complexity of IT security makes it a struggle to satisfy all three parties' priorities—especially if the lines of communication aren't open.

 Security experts Jedidiah Crandall (associate chair of computer science at the University of New Mexico) and Roger Dingledine (co-founder of the Tor Project, a service that enables anonymous internet browsing) face these communication gaps daily.
 As researchers and educators, both have suggestions for how to open the communication flow to improve security for all.

 According to Crandall and Dingledine, in order to create an effective security communications strategy, vendors need to take the first step of allowing researchers—academic and independent—to inspect their software for weaknesses.

-In their analysis published in August 2017 (co-authored by Crandall), the group concluded that vendors and researchers then need to work together to define best practices for communicating security issues to end users.
+In their analysis published in August 2017 (co-authored by Crandall), the group concluded that vendors and researchers then need to work together to improve app security and define best practices for communicating security issues to end users.
 The trick, they noted, is to frame the discussion in “terms that users really care about.”

 Paying Bounty Hunters to Find Flaws

 Professional and amateur researchers can even be incentivized to identify security gaps.
 Dingledine suggests that companies host bug bounty programs that award cash prizes to independent researchers who expose security flaws.